Charger Success Course

 Declaring a Major

 When applying to enter UAH, prospective students may declare a major, defined as the primary field of study.
 Required major semester hours vary by program but typically range from 30-45 semester hours with overall degree requirements ranging from 120-128 semester hours.
 Some students are not yet decided, and may declare "undecided".
-The Colleges of Arts, Humanities, and Social Sciences, Business, Education, Engineering, Science and Nursing assign advisors.
-Undecided students will be advised by the Exploratory Advisor in room 154, M. Louis Salmon Library.
-For procedures in the Colleges of Arts, Humanities, and Social Sciences, Business, Education, Engineering, Science, and Nursing contact the advising office of the college or visit the advising website.
+The Colleges of Arts, Humanities, and Social Sciences, Business, Education, Engineering, Honors, Professional and Continuing Studies, Science, and Nursing assign advisors.
+Undecided students will be advised by the Exploratory Advisor, Kellee Crawford, in Wilson Hall 143.
+For procedures in the Colleges of Arts, Humanities, and Social Sciences, Business, Education, Engineering, Honors, Professional and Continuing Studies, Science, and Nursing contact the advising office of the college or visit the advising website.

 Typically minors are offered in all major fields of study and require a minimum of 18 semester hours of work, twelve of which are at the 300/400 level; students should consult their advisors and the appropriate subject area portions of the catalog.